-Over 160 hospitals across more than 30 health systems – totaling more than 2,000 ORs – rely on iQueue for Operating Rooms to maximize OR access by optimizing Block and Open Time.
-This includes four of the country’s ten largest health systems and over 50% of the top performing hospitals per U.S. News & World Report.
+Over 200 hospitals across more than 40 health systems – totaling more than 2,100 ORs – rely on iQueue for Operating Rooms to maximize OR access by optimizing Block and Open Time.
+This includes four of the country’s ten largest health systems and over 12 of the top 20 hospitals per U.S. News & World Report.

 OR time is extremely valuable and maximizing OR utilization is really hard.
-To successfully manage OR time, perioperative leaders need to have direct access to transparent data, defensible metrics, visualizations, and easy-to-use tools “on the fly”. iQueue creates a credible, fair and transparent system for managing Block and Open time while maximizing staff, equipment and capital utilization.
+For successful surgical block utilization, perioperative leaders need to have direct access to transparent data, defensible metrics, visualizations, and easy-to-use tools “on the fly”. iQueue creates a credible, fair and transparent system for managing Block and Open time while maximizing staff, equipment and capital utilization.
 The results: $500K per OR per year improvement in revenue.
 Higher surgeon, patient and staff satisfaction.
 Increased primetime utilization.
 Growth of surgical market share.

 Improve OR access & grow market share